John Ochsendorf

 John Ochsendorf (born May 22, 1974) is an American educator, structural engineer, and historian of construction; he is a professor in the Department of Architecture and the Department of Civil and Environmental Engineering at the Massachusetts Institute of Technology.
 He is widely known for becoming a MacArthur Fellow in 2008 He served as the director of the American Academy in Rome from 2017 to 2020.
-In 2022, he was appointed the founding director of the newly created MIT Morningside Academy for Design.
+In 2022, he was appointed the founding director of the newly created MIT Morningside Academy for Design (MIT MAD).

 Early years and education

 Ochsendorf grew up in Elkins, West Virginia; he was educated at Elkins High School, Cornell University, Princeton University, and the University of Cambridge.
 His university degrees are in structural engineering and he minored in archaeology at Cornell.

 He also studied in Spain as a predoctoral scholar under the Fulbright Program in 2000–2001.

 Career

 Ochsendorf joined the MIT faculty in 2002, and holds a joint appointment in the MIT Department of Civil and Environmental Engineering (CEE) and the Department of Architecture.
 He teaches both undergraduate and graduate courses, and serves on a number of faculty committees.

 Ochsendorf is known for using architecture and engineering to study and restore ancient structures and sometimes draws upon ancient building methods for the benefit of contemporary construction.
 He has studied Incan simple suspension bridges and the earthquake-worthiness of Gothic cathedrals.

 Ochsendorf also curated an exhibition Palaces for the People, featuring the history and legacy of Guastavino tile construction, which premiered in September 2012 at the Boston Public Library, Rafael Guastavino's first major architectural work in America.
 The exhibition then traveled to the National Building Museum in Washington DC, and an expanded version appeared at the Museum of the City of New York.
 Ochsendorf, a winner of the MacArthur Foundation "genius grant", also wrote the book-length color-illustrated monograph Guastavino vaulting : the art of structural tile, and an online exhibition coordinated with the traveling exhibits.

 In addition, Ochsendorf directs the Guastavino Project at MIT, which researches and maintains the Guastavino.net online archive of related materials.

 In 2022, it was announced that Ochsendorf would be founding director of the new MIT Morningside Academy for Design (MIT MAD), an interdisciplinary center which is part of the School of Architecture and Planning (SA+P).
 Initial funding came from a $100 million gift from The Morningside Foundation, the philanthropic arm of the T.H.
 Chan family.